hotosm/gh-workflows/docs/image_artifact.md

 # Container Image Cache

-This workflow is used to cache container images for workflows, preventing the need to repeatedly download the same images.
+This workflow is used to upload container images as artifacts during a workflow.

-For example, a pytest workflow may use the same images every time to run required services (postgres, redis).

-Running pytest should be fast, so caching these images is a sensible choice.
+This is useful for 'caching' an downloaded image, if it if used again within the same workflow, preventing repeated pulls.

+This may or may not be faster than pulling the image again, as the image still has to pull from thr artifact API.

+However, it does prevent repeated pull from container registries where rate limiting is applied (e.g. dockerhub).

+> This strategy does not work across workflow runs.

+> Note that the image_names parameter uses YAML scalar
+> syntax `>` instead of literal `|`.
+This is important.

 ## Inputs